Workers Compensation Insurance

 workers’ compensation insurance?

-Typically not by law.
-States generally require businesses with employees to purchase workers’ compensation insurance.
+Self-employed business owners are typically not required to purchase workers’ comp.
+State regulations generally require businesses with employees to purchase workers’ compensation insurance.

-But sole proprietors, independent contractors, and other self-employed business owners may buy this policy to fulfill the terms of a contract or to protect their income.
+However, it’s not uncommon for sole proprietors, independent contractors, and other self-employed business owners to need workers’ comp to fulfill the terms of a contract or to protect their income.

 Most health insurance policies exclude coverage for work-related injuries and illnesses.
 If you carry workers’ comp as an independent contractor, your medical bills will be covered when you’re injured on the job.